Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ![Invite others to use Glasp](Glasp%20images/Screenshot%202023-04-19%20at%2011.14.21.png)
     You can copy and share the invite code to social media or share directly by clicking on the social media icons to share to the platform.

-6. You can curate your Glasp homepage by clicking on the ellipsis icon(...) to help select from the broad range of topics offered by Glasp
+6. You can curate your homepage by clicking on the ellipsis icon(...) to help select from the broad range of topics offered by Glasp.

 ![Select topics](Glasp%20images/Screenshot%202023-04-19%20at%2013.43.15.png)

-You can select up to ten different topics of interest
+You can select up to ten different topics of interest.
 ![Select interested topics](Glasp%20images/Screenshot%202023-04-19%20at%2013.43.00.png)

 ### Growing your community with Glasp

-Growing your learning community with Glasp is easy and achievable through the following ways:
+Growing your learning community is easy and achievable through the following ways:

-1. Click on the ellipsis icon beside the **Who to Follow** copy
+1. Click on the ellipsis icon beside the **Who to Follow** copy.

 ![Link to suggestions page](Glasp%20images/Screenshot%202023-04-19%20at%2013.14.49.png)

-This brings up a list of suggested Glaspers that have similar interests as you.
+This brings up a list of suggested users with similar interests as you.

 ![Alt text](Glasp%20images/Screenshot%202023-04-19%20at%2013.56.16.png)

-Now you can follow as many Glaspers as you want.
+Now you can follow as many users as you want.

-2. A second way to find more Glaspers is to find other Glaspers who liked highlights from your interested topics.
+2. A second way to connect is to find other users who liked highlights from your interested topics.

 ![Adding more users](Glasp%20images/Screenshot%202023-04-19%20at%2016.03.26.png)

     a.
-This shows a Glasp highlight from one of your interested topics (product management)
+This shows a highlight from one of your interested topics (product management).
     b.
-This arrows shows us fellow Glaspers who highlighted from the article
+This arrows shows us fellow users who highlighted from the article.
     c.
-Moving your cursor over a user displays a pop-up profile page that lets you follow the Glasp user.
+Moving your cursor over a user displays a pop-up profile page that lets you follow the user.

 ## Why use Glasp?

 - **Networking and community growth**: For professionals looking to network with other professionals and establish thought leadership on a subject or topic, sharing highlights and notes from their topics of interest helps them connect with similar topics, grow their learning about the subject matter, and connect with other like-minded individuals.
 - **Effective research and writing**: For writers who depend on intensive research and source credibility for their articles, Glasp improves their workflow.
 Using colored highlights, researchers and writers can highlight and group quotes or article sections for later use when writing their final article.
 Additionally, sharing these highlights on their Glasp homepage increases the article's credibility and authoritative value.
 - **Improved workflow**: Taking notes between learning and research usually involves jumping between multiple apps, which becomes tiring.
 Glasp improves the efficiency of this process by letting users highlight on the webpage, organize and share the web highlight, making it easily accessible and available for exports into tools like [Notion](https://medium.com/glasp/tutorial-how-to-export-web-articles-sentences-into-notion-907571bd5050).
 There's also the increased benefit of finding additional resources related to your highlight.
-- **Collective learning**: For individuals learning about a subject matter, sharing an article quote or highlight on their glasp homepage exposes them to similar highlights and quotes about the same subject, improving their knowledge and understanding of the topic.
+- **Collective learning**: For individuals learning about a subject matter, sharing an article quote or highlight on their Glasp homepage exposes them to similar highlights and quotes about the same subject, improving their knowledge and understanding of the topic.

 ## Collective Learning and Networking at your reach with Glasp

 Incorporating Glasp into your daily workflow can help you work better and faster and improve your learning process.
-Glasp makes note-taking more efficient by curating and organizing your highlights without having to navigate between multiple tabs.
-Additionally, your Glasp homepage contains web page highlights specially curated to your interests, enabling you to grow and add to your learning resources while boosting networking opportunities to grow your network.
+It makes note-taking more efficient by curating and organizing your highlights without having to navigate between multiple tabs.
+Additionally, your homepage contains web page highlights specially curated to your interests, enabling you to grow and add to your learning resources while boosting networking opportunities to grow your network.
 You can [start using Glasp](https://glasp.co/?invite_code=PrUZvBhAvuSHoXLpbUtRjyTyxXt1) by installing the extension to create and share your highlights and grow your community.